This simple DIY recipe creates smooth, moisturising lip balms that are perfect for gifting or selling.

 - Thermometer

-Carefully pour the liquid mixture into lip balm tins.
+- Carefully pour the liquid mixture into Lip Balm Tin.

 Creating your own Mango Lip Balm is a fun and rewarding way to craft a nourishing, natural lip care product.
 Combining sweet almond oil, yellow beeswax, and rich mango butter, this recipe produces a smooth, moisturising balm that protects and softens lips.